 Our day moves and flows as needed … children sleep in when necessary, school times get moved around, children flow to and from me as they need math instruction, to narrate, or to have me correct behaviors.
 It’s all very natural and organic.

-Complete the sentence: Our homeschooling happens mostly at…
+Our Organic Charlotte Mason homeschooling happens mostly at…

 What have you picked for your curriculum next year?